edwinbosire/edwinbosire.github.io/about.md

 ---
-layout: page
+layout: post
 title: About
+author: "Ed"
+permalink: /about/
+date: 2018-04-29 22:39:44
 ---

-Welcome to my blog, here I will be writing whatever I wish, after all, it is my blog.

-Posts will be about tech and programming, but on the off chance I am a bit moody, there could be insane rants ending in tears and regrets.
+Welcome to my blog, I'll post about tech and programming, but on the off chance I am a bit moody, there could be insane rants ending in tears and regrets.

-I want to keep an online journal of whatever I am learning in the hopes that this will provide me with the extra motivation to continue. **Update** No it did not, motivation for writing is still at 0%
+I want to keep an online journal of whatever I am learning in the hopes that this will provide me with the extra motivation to continue.

+**Update** No it did not, motivation for writing is still at 0%

 I am a Software Engineer at a financial institution, and that's all I am allowed to say, honestly.

 I ~~am~~ was the Lead iOS developer at [Dennis Publishing](http://www.dennis.co.uk), I mainly work on [The Week](https://itunes.apple.com/gb/app/week-uks-best-news-current/id468108781?mt=8) and I also act as the point man for all things mobile.
-In the past I worked as an iOS developer at [RedAnt](http://www.redant.com) before I ~~quit~~ got fired, before that I worked with some awesome people at [The Other Media](http://www.othermedia.com).
+In the past I worked as an iOS developer at [RedAnt](http://www.redant.com), before that I worked with some awesome people at [The Other Media](http://www.othermedia.com).

-I studied Electronic and Computer Engineering at the [University of Leeds](http://www.leeds.ac.uk), although I enjoy learning on my own mainly by breaking stuff along the way.
+I studied Electronic and Computer Engineering at the [University of Leeds](http://www.leeds.ac.uk), I enrolled to this course as I always enjoyed tinkering with gadgets, then I discovered programming, and the rest is history.

-I mess around in **Python**, **Ruby on Rails** and **Android**.
+I mess around in **Swift**, **Objective-c**, **Python**, **Ruby on Rails** and **Android**.
 I am currently deploying most of my stuff on **Rackspace** but I am slowly warming up to **Amazon EC2** (this topic deserves a blog post).
 I hate all the recruiter spam on linkedin, I hate emails, I also hate the London tube during rush hour.